 Minimal Incision Arm Lift (Brachioplasty)

-Of course, patients should be aware that even this great improvement on the old arm lift method involves some recovery time, during which the patient will need to break from work and some activities.
-The remaining arm skin must be allowed to bond to the underlying tissue as it heals; thus, arm movement will be restricted for a few weeks after the procedure is performed.
-Special garments and compressing bandages will also need to be worn to facilitate this process.
-Discomfort, swelling, and bruising are normal to some extent after an arm lift, though there are medications that can alleviate these symptoms.
-Once these hurdles have passed, though, arm lift patients will have a lifetime to show off their new arms.
+Of course, patients should be aware that even this improvement on the old arm lift method involves some recovery time, during which the patient will need to break from work and activities that involve raising the elbow above shoulder height.
+The remaining arm skin must be allowed to bond to the underlying tissue as it heals.
+Arm movement will be somewhat restricted for a few weeks after the procedure is performed, during which time special compressive arm sleeve garments will be worn to facilitate healing.
+Discomfort, swelling, and bruising are normal to some extent after an arm lift.
+Once these hurdles have been passed, arm lift patients will have a lifetime to show off their new arms.

-Just as arms can collect fat and develop loose skin, so can legs.
-For this reason, a thigh lift (sometimes called a “thighplasty”) is often used to return the legs to their youthful slimness and tightness.
-Frequently included as part of an extended tummy tuck or in the regimen of plastic surgery procedures suggested after weight loss, the thigh lift works according to principles similar to other skin-tightening procedures.
-An incision is made in the skin of the thigh, the excess is pulled tight and removed, and the remaining skin is sewn back together and allowed to heal.
-The exact placement of the incisions and the amount of skin will depend on the needs of the individual client, and will in turn influence the amount of scar tissue that results from the thigh lift treatment.
+Frequently, thigh lifts are a stand-alone procedure or may be part of a suggested program of plastic surgery after major weight loss, the thigh lift works according to principles similar to other skin-tightening procedures.
+An incision is made in the skin of the thigh, the excess tissue is pulled tight and removed, and the remaining skin is sewn back together and allowed to heal.
+The exact placement of the incisions and the amount of skin removed will depend on the needs of the individual client and the skin quality. ,The incision needs will in turn influence the amount of scar tissue that results from the thigh lift treatment.
 Dr. Richards offers his years of experience to help those who come to him make informed decisions about how extensive a surgery to seek.